mxgbr/jocms/readme.md

 ### Status
 Version 0.8 - Beta
-This is a project I am doing in my spare time (a limited resource as you surely know).
-As I still think this might be useful for one or the other user out there, I invite you to join developing it further here on github.
+This is a project I used to develop on the side, but had to put on hold due to lack of time.
+I think this might still be useful for one or the other user out there, I invite you to join developing it further here on github.

 ### Requirements
 - PHP > 5.5